Walodja1987/xns/README.md

 ## 🔥 XNS Price list

 > **Note**: The price list may not be complete as new namespaces can be added over time.
+We do our best to keep it updated.
 It also does not include private namespaces.

 | Namespace        | ETH Amount   |
 |------------------|-------------|